Cathy A.

 Personal attacks divert attention from the substance of the argument.
 Focus on ideas and avoid undermining your position with attacks on individuals.

-Example: Instead of addressing the opponent's economic policy proposal, one might resort to saying, "You can't trust their ideas because they failed in managing their own business.
+Example: Instead of addressing the opponent's economic policy proposal, one should avoid saying, "You can't trust their ideas because they failed in managing their own business.
 How can we expect them to handle the economy?"

 Selective use of evidence weakens credibility.
 Present a well-rounded case by considering a comprehensive range of evidence.
 Even if it includes information that challenges your stance.

-Example: In a debate about climate change, selectively presenting data that supports a particular viewpoint while ignoring comprehensive studies on the broader scientific consensus can create a misleading argument.
+Example: In a debate about climate change, you might present data that supports your viewpoint.
+However, ignoring comprehensive studies on the broader scientific consensus can mislead the argument.
+Always aim to provide a balanced and accurate perspective.

 Ignoring Counterarguments

 Failure to acknowledge valid counterarguments weakens your position.
-Engage with opposing viewpoints to demonstrate a nuanced understanding and strengthen your overall argument.
+Engage with opposing viewpoints to demonstrate a good understanding and strengthen your overall argument.

 Avoid Appealing to Emotions Exclusively